StefanoGaspardone/AW1-Weeks/week 7/exercise.md

-# Exercise 8: React Q&A, now with state
+# Exercise 8: React Q&A, now with state manipulation and forms

-_Goal: Getting started with the state by adding it to the "HeapOverrun" React app developed last week._
+_Goal: Managing forms and related states in the "HeapOverrun" React app developed last week._

-## Adding the state

-Define where to put the state in the app and how many state variables you need, reflecting on the pros and cons.

-Use the 'fake' set of questions and answers to initialize the state.
-Update the existing components accordingly.

 ## Implement the "vote up" function